NVIDIA/NeMo/README.md

 We also provide a simple tool to help evaluate the prompt learnt GPT-3 checkpoints.
 You can evaluate the capabilities of the prompt learnt GPT-3 model on a customized prompt learning test dataset.
-We provide an example to evaluate our checkpoint, which went through prompt learning on SQuAD v2.0, on the SQuAD test dataset created in prompt learning step.
+We provide an example to evaluate our checkpoint, which went through prompt learning on SQuAD v2.0, on the SQuAD v2.0 test dataset created in prompt learning step.

-The configuration used for the evaluation needs to be specified in the `conf/config.yaml` file, specifying the `evaluation` parameter, which specifies the file to use for evaluation purposes.
+The configuration used for the evaluation needs to be defined in the `conf/config.yaml` file by modifying the `evaluation` parameter, which specifies the file to use for evaluation purposes.
 The `run_evaluation` parameter must be set to `True` to run the evaluation pipeline.
 The value should be set to `prompt_gpt3/squad.yaml`, which can be found in `conf/evaluation/prompt_gpt3/squad.yaml`.
 The parameters can be modified to adapt different evaluation tasks and checkpoints in evaluation runs.
-For Base Command Platform, all these parameters should be overriden from the command line.
+For Base Command Platform, all these parameters should be overridden from the command line.

 ##### 4.11.4.1.
 Common
 <a id="markdown-common" name="common"></a>